crispab/crisp-code-examples/java/clean-code/src/notes.md

 Adding empty keys that has value "" does not extend the line coverage.
 That was a bit surprising but possible.

+Ok, so this has been dormant for a while.

+The first reflection is that some of the tests does not do what they say in their names.
+Should be easy to fix.
+Secondly, the inner class LineReader is weird.
+It can be constructed from a Reader or an InputStream.
+The logic is similar for both cases but there are some conditionals whether it has been constructed from either.

+Still, lots of coverage missing, especially when it comes to store function.
+But also around escape strings for Unicode.

+Added a store test and got 64% (207/322) coverage.